 Institute for Signature Reduction

-All SMU instruction is derived from doctrine developed and stewarded by the Institute for Signature Reduction (ISR) — an independent 501(c)(3) nonprofit research organization responsible for the long-term development, publication, and evolution of the signature reduction framework.
+All SMU instruction is built on doctrine developed and stewarded by the Institute for Signature Reduction (ISR) — an independent 501(c)(3) nonprofit research organization responsible for the long-term development, publication, and evolution of the signature reduction framework.
+SMU licenses this doctrine from ISR and develops it into applied field instruction.

-The distinction matters.
-Doctrine developed through independent research and sustained practitioner feedback — not proprietary to a training company — remains current, field-tested, and accountable to the operational community rather than to commercial interests.
-SMU is ISR's authorized training partner.
+We care about this distinction.
+Doctrine developed through independent research and sustained practitioner feedback — held by a nonprofit institute rather than proprietary to a training company — remains current, field-tested, and accountable to the operational community we serve.
+ISR licenses its framework to SMU and may license it to others; SMU is one of its delivery channels, not its owner.

 Independent 501(c)(3) nonprofit.
-Responsible for signature reduction doctrine development, publication, and long-term stewardship.
+Owns and stewards the signature reduction doctrine — development, publication, and long-term continuity — and licenses it for applied instruction.
 SMU program participants may receive ISR doctrine publications for continued application following instruction.

 isrprivacymatters.org ↗